nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 6.3 Editing a Client

-1. Editing a Client while all Clients are being shown
+1. Editing a Client while all Clients are being shown.

    1. Prerequisites: There should be at least 1 Client in the Client List.

    1. Test case: `cedit 1 p/91234567` <br>
       Expected: First Client's detail (phone number) is edited. <br>
-      Details of the edited Client shown is in the status message.
+      Details of the edited Client are shown is in the status message.

    1. Other incorrect Edit Client commands to try:
        `cedit 0 p/91234567` (index out of bound) <br>